Combined tilings and separated set-systems: Tilings

 \subsection{Flips in c-tilings}

 Now our aim is to show that the spectrum (viz. vertex set) $V_K$ of a combi $K$ is a maximal w-collection and that any maximal w-collection is obtained in this way.
-To show this, we elaborate a technique of flips on combies (which, due to the planarity of a combi, looks simpler than a similar technique on the language of g-tilings in~\cite{DKK1}).
+To show this, we elaborate a technique of flips on combies (which, due to the planarity of a combi, looks simpler than a technique of this sort for g-tilings in~\cite{DKK1}).